hkirk/swtafp-slides/slides/07/07-property-based-testing.md

     * numbers that are multiply of 3 and 5
     * numbers that are multiply of 3 but not 5
     * numbers that are multiply of 5 but not 3
-    * Numbers that are not a multiply of 3 and 5
+    * Numbers that are not a multiply of 3 or 5

 ```fsharp
 let ```test multiply of three``` (x: MultiplyOfOnly3) =